haondt/linktiles/docs/configuration.md

 - default: `/login`

 Which url to redirect to when logging out while using an auth proxy.
-You may want to change this to the logout page of your authorization proxy.
+You may want to change this to the logout page of your authentication proxy.
 The default redirect is to the linktiles login page, which would just display an error when configured to use an auth proxy.

 ## Storage Configuration